17 catalytic converters recovered after 3 arrested in Mesquite

-LAS VEGAS (FOX5) -- Police recovered multiple catalytic converters after three men were arrested in Mesquite last month.
+LAS VEGAS, Nev.
+(FOX5) - Police recovered multiple catalytic converters after three men were arrested in Mesquite last month.

 Robert Lee Hodges, 55, from Las Vegas; Fernando Contreras, 38, from Las Vegas; and Howard John Ferguson, 51, from Big Bear City, Calif. were all arrested Feb.
 23 by Mesquite Police.